mikrzol/masht/README.md

 The blast module allows for multiprocessed automatized separation of transcripts/ reads by GO (gene ontology) terms.

-It also streamlines PCoA analysis on MASH distance matrices and performing ANOVA/MANOVA analysis on the results of the aforementioned separation to determine if there are statistically significant differences in gene sequences between different groups of observations.
+It also streamlines PCoA analysis on MASH distance matrices and performing ANOVA/MANOVA analysis on the results of the aforementioned separation to determine if there are statistically significant differences in transcript sequences between different groups of observations.

 ## Getting started